Five ConCourt candidates recommended to the President

 Judge Zukisa Tshiqi

 The fractious atmosphere at the Supreme Court of Appeal (SCA) appeared to consume some members of the Judicial Service Commission (JSC) more than candidates’ suitability for appointment to the Constitutional Court.
-This was especially true of SCA Judge Zukisa Tshiqi’s interview, and that of her colleague Stevan Majiedt.
+This was especially true of SCA Judge Zukisa Tshiqi’s interview, as well as that of her colleague Stevan Majiedt.

-The majority of the questions revolved around an apparent “Top Six” senior judges at the court who allegedly behaved in an unbecoming manner, including shouting at colleagues who were acting at the Appeals Court, and kept all the ‘plum’ cases to be heard by themselves.
+The majority of the questions in Judge Tshiqi’s interview revolved around an apparent “Top Six” senior judges at the court who allegedly behaved in an unbecoming manner, including shouting at colleagues who were acting at the appeal court, and kept all the ‘plum’ cases to be heard by themselves.

-She was also asked whether disciplinary procedures for such behaviour was adequate (yes) and why senior judges were not acting in a decisive manner, and how this affected the court’s functioning?
+She was also asked whether disciplinary procedures for such behaviour were adequate (yes) and why senior judges were not acting in a decisive manner, and how this affected the court’s functioning?

 She also told the commission that her acting stint at the Constitutional Court had been “enriching”, having enjoyed sitting with more judges during hearings and the “flurry of emails” which followed.